-A. On April 20, 2018, Matthew Kessman, individually and on behalf of all others similarly situated, filed a purported class action complaint in the United States District Court, District of Utah, No. 2:18-cv-0336-DAK-EJF, against us, our President and Chief Executive Officer, Mark C. Capone, our former President and Chief Executive Officer, Peter D. Meldrum, our Executive Vice President and Chief Financial Officer, R. Bryan Riggsbee, and our former Chief Financial Officer, James S. Evans (collectively the "Defendants").
-This action is premised upon allegations that the Defendants allegedly made false and misleading statements regarding our business, operational and compliance policies, specifically by allegedly failing to disclose that the Company was allegedly submitting false or otherwise improper claims for payment under Medicare and Medicaid for our hereditary cancer testing.
-The plaintiff seeks certification as the purported class representative and the payment of damages allegedly sustained by plaintiff and the purported class by reason of the allegations set forth in the complaint, plus interest, and legal and other costs and fees.
+On September 27, 2019, a purported class action complaint in the United States District Court for the District of Utah, against the Company, its President and Chief Executive Officer, Mark C. Capone, and its Executive Vice President and Chief Financial Officer, R. Bryan Riggsbee ("Defendants").
+This action, captioned In re Myriad Genetics, Inc. Securities Litigation (No. 2:19-cv-00707-DBB), is premised upon allegations that the Defendants made false and misleading statements regarding our business, operations, and acquisitions.
+The lead plaintiff seeks the payment of damages allegedly sustained by it and the purported class by reason of the allegations set forth in the complaint, plus interest, and legal and other costs and fees.
+The Company intends to vigorously defend against this action.
+Due to the nature of this matter and inherent uncertainties, it is not possible to provide an evaluation of the likelihood of an unfavorable outcome or an estimate of the amount or range of potential loss, if any.